Learning Survival Models with Right-Censored Reporting Delays: Survival Analysis under Right-Censored Reporting Delays

 \subsection{Estimator Formulation}

 We first construct the estimator of $(\bm{\theta}_1, \bm{\theta}_2)$ in the absence of administrative censoring.
-The corresponding probability model can be derived through a straightforward calculation. \begin{lemma} For $0 \leq y$ and $v = 0$, the joint distribution of $(Y, V)$ is
+The corresponding density model can be derived through a straightforward calculation. \begin{lemma} For $0 \leq y$ and $v = 0$, the joint distribution of $(Y, V)$ is given by